Previous Group Members

 Leopoldo Posada came to the CSN REU/NSF REU program from the University of Texas Rio Grande Valley (UTRGV), where he pursued a B.S. in Chemistry.
 At UTRGV, Leopoldo has been a member of Dr. Shizue Mito’s organic laboratory working in the synthesis of benzo-fused indolequinones and investigation of their potential anti-carcinogenic properties.

 During his REU, Leopoldo worked in Dr. Rosenzweig’s laboratory on the synthesis and functionalization of gold nanoparticles with different surface ligands containing varying ratios of amine to polyoxonorbornenes.
 The purpose of this is to investigate the effect amine content has on the surface charge density of gold nanoparticles.
-Leopoldo plans to pursue graduate school with the intention of obtaining a PhD in Chemistry and becoming a faculty member in a research university.
+Leopoldo plans to pursue graduate school with the intention of obtaining a Ph.D. in Chemistry and becoming a faculty member in a research university.
 Click here for more information on Leopoldo.

 Hyo Park REV ’16